The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Results

 \subsection{Extinction}

-The line of sight to GRB\,221009A goes through significant foreground extinction from dust in the MW, and potentially as well within the host galaxy.
-The large foreground extinction is highlighted by strong absorption features seen at $z = 0$, such as strongly saturated \ion{Na}{i} D (Fig.~\ref{XS_main}).
-In Figure~\ref{XS_main}, we overplot the X-shooter spectra with a single power-law with index $\beta = 0.8$ (the same as observed in the X-ray afterglow, e.g. \citealt{Williams2023arXiv}) with a foreground extinction of $A_V = 4.177$ mag \citep{SF11}.
-This provides a reasonable description of the observations, but over-predicts the measured flux substantially in the blue, and slightly in the red.
-This suggests the presence of additional extinction, either in the MW (a small underestimate, particularly towards the plane of the MW, is not unlikely), or due to additional dust inside the host galaxy.
-Given the low redshift of the event and the diversity of the extinction laws \citep{pei92}, disentangling host from foreground extinction is non-trivial, but the overall results are not very sensitive to the dust location.
-A better match to the data can be obtained with a total $A_V \sim 4.7$ mag.
-However, in this case the intrinsic spectral slope must be substantially bluer $\beta \sim 0.4$, matching the preferred results of \cite{Kann2023arXiv} well.
-This would be consistent with the presence of a cooling break lying somewhere between the X-ray and optical/IR band.
-We also note that there is a significant revision in the foreground extinction between the map of \cite{schlegel98} and the re-calibration of \cite{SF11}, which we have adopted, with the former value of $A_V = 4.8$ mag overall consistent with our higher extinction scenario.
+The line of sight to GRB\,221009A goes through significant foreground extinction from dust in the MW and potentially also within its host galaxy.
+The large foreground extinction is highlighted by strong absorption features seen at $z = 0$, such as \ion{K}{i} and the strongly saturated \ion{Na}{i} D (Fig.~\ref{XS_main}).
+In Fig.~\ref{XS_main}, we overplot the X-shooter spectra with a single power law with index $\beta = 0.8$ ($F_\nu \propto \nu^{-\beta}$; the same as observed in the X-ray afterglow, e.g., \citealt{Williams2023}) with a foreground extinction of $A_V = 4.177$ mag \citep{SF11}.
+This provides a reasonable description of the observations, but substantially over-predicts the measured flux in the red.
+This suggests the presence of additional extinction, either in the MW (a small underestimate, particularly toward the plane of the MW, is not unlikely) or due to additional dust inside the host galaxy.
+Given the low redshift of the event and the diversity of the extinction laws \citep{pei92}, disentangling host from foreground extinction is nontrivial, but the overall results are relatively insensitive to the dust location. {A better match to the data can be obtained with a larger total $A_V$.
+However, in this case the intrinsic spectral slope must be substantially bluer, matching the preferred results of \cite{kann23} and \cite{levan2023} well.
+A Monte Carlo Markov Chain sampling of the data using a single power-law source with extinction described by a \cite{fitzpatrick1999} extinction law returns $A_V = 4.9$ mag and $R_V = 3.225$, with negligible host-galaxy extinction, and a power law with a spectral index of $\beta = 0.21$.
+This would be consistent with the presence of a cooling break lying between the X-ray and optical/IR band.}